Women's cinema: Statistics

+United States

-A study done by USC Annenberg researched what it meant to be a female in the film industry, no matter if they were working behind the scenes or were fictional characters.
+A study done by USC Annenberg in California researched what it meant to be a female in the film industry, no matter if they were working behind the scenes or were fictional characters.
 USC Annenberg looked at two test groups for films, the top 100 films every year from 2007 to 2015 and the top 100 films in 2015.

 For the top 100 films in 2015, women were leads and co-leads in 32 of them, while of the 32 films, only 3 of them included a race other than Caucasian.
 Out of the thousands of speaking roles, only 32 characters were LGBT and of those characters, 40% of them were racially diverse.
 Female characters were also three times more likely to be seen in a sexual context.

 Behind the scenes had similar statistics to the female fictional characters.
 Female directors, writers, and producers made up 19% of the 1,365 people that it took to create the top 100 films in 2015.
 The percentage of female writers (11.8%) and producers (22%) can be seen as high compared to female directors (7.5%).
-Of the 7.5% of female directors, three of them were African American and one was Asian.
+Of the 7.5% of female directors, three of them were African American and one was Asian American.

 For the top 100 films every year from 2007 until 2015, of the 800 films, 4.1% were directed by females.